• Skip to main content

 Definition: Fund Flow Statement summarises the movements of funds in the business between the two accounting periods.
 It provides analytical data about the procurement and utilization of funds.

-It is a technique that studies, control and monitors the number of changes in the funds during a period.
-One can judge whether the funds are efficiently utilized in the business or not.
+It is a technique that studies, controls and monitors the number of changes in the funds during a period.
+Consequently, financial managers can judge whether the funds are efficiently utilized in the business or not.

 The fund flow statement depicts sources by which the firm has been financed.
 And the areas where these funds are applied or utilized.

-We can refer it by a variety of names as follows:
+We can also refer to it by a variety of names as follows:

 • Statement of Sources and Utilization of Funds